Netcracker/qubership-opensearch/documentation/installation-guide/amazon/README.md

      }
      ```

-    If there are some errors in response, check all required prerequisites.
-More information about repository registration in [Creating index snapshots](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html).
+    If there are some errors in the response, check all the required prerequisites.
+For more information about repository registration, refer to [https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html).

-    After manual snapshot repository registered, you can perform snapshot and restore with `curl` as OpenSearch user (See, [Manual backup](/documentation/maintenance-guide/backup/manual-backup-procedure.md) and [Manual recovery](/documentation/maintenance-guide/recovery/manual-recovery-procedure.md) guides).
+    After the manual snapshot repository is registered, you can perform snapshot and restore with `curl` as an OpenSearch user.
+(See, [Manual backup](/documentation/maintenance-guide/backup/manual-backup-procedure.md) and [Manual recovery](/documentation/maintenance-guide/recovery/manual-recovery-procedure.md) guides).

-   **Note:** OpenSearch also provides service indices that are not accessible for snapshot.
-To create snapshot either specify indices list ("indices": ["index1", "index2"]) or exclude service indices ("indices": "-.kibana*,-.opendistro*").
+   **Note**: OpenSearch also provides service indices that are not accessible for snapshot.
+To create a snapshot, either specify the indices list ("indices": ["index1", "index2"]) or exclude service indices ("indices": "-.kibana*,-.opendistro*").

-   To restore indices make sure there are no naming conflicts between indices on the cluster and indices in the snapshot.
-Delete indices on the existing OpenSearch Service domain, rename indices in snapshot or restore the snapshot to a different OpenSearch Service domain.
+   To restore indices, make sure there are no naming conflicts between indices on the cluster and indices in the snapshot.
+Delete indices on the existing OpenSearch Service domain, rename indices in the snapshot, or restore the snapshot to a different OpenSearch Service domain.

-   For more detailed information about restore, refer to [Restoring snapshots](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html#managedomains-snapshot-restore).
+   For more information about restore, refer to Restoring snapshots at [https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html#managedomains-snapshot-restore](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html#managedomains-snapshot-restore).

 # Example of Deploy Parameters